 Once you're in France getting around with your bike can be straight forward, but again planning ahead and getting to the station early are highly recommended.

-Regional trains in Ile-de-France, the region surrounding Paris, are called Transilien.
-These are the country’s busiest commuter trains.
+Regional trains in Ile-de-France, the region surrounding Paris, are called Transilien and are the country’s busiest commuter trains.
 They operate into all of Paris’ stations and run on lines with a letter associated (line K, line P, etc.).
-They also include the RER trains, which run on lines A to E. You can take your bike on board a Transilien Monday to Friday, before 6.30am, between 9.30am and 4.30pm, then after 7.30pm; At any time on weekends and bank holidays and at any time if it is folded or placed in a bike bag and does not cause fellow passengers any inconvenience.
+They also include the RER trains, which run on lines A to E. You can take your bike on board a Transilien Monday to Friday, before 06:30, between 09:30 and 16:30, then after 19:30; at any time on weekends and bank holidays and at any time if it is folded or placed in a bike bag and does not cause fellow passengers any inconvenience.

 On Intercity trains it's best if you can dismantle your bike and carry it on in a bag no more than 120x90cm.
 Some of these trains require a seat reservation, whereas others do not.
 Consequently, according to the type of train, it may or may not be necessary to book, or pay for, a place for your bike.